Recognition of collapsible complexes is NP-complete: Introduction

-Although the contractibility question is undecidable, it is still important to recognize contractible simplicial complexes whenever this is possible.
-An important tool, introduced by Whithead, is collapsibility.
-Roughly speaking, a simplicial complex is collapsible if it can be shrunk to a point by a sequence of face collapses, preserving the homotopy type.
-(Precise definition is given in the following section.)
-In particular collapsible complexes are contractible.
+An important, algorithmically recognizable, subclass of contractible complexes is the class of collapsible complexes, introduced by Whitehead.
+Roughly speaking, a simplicial complex is collapsible if it can be shrunk to a point by a sequence of face collapses, which preserve the homotopy type.
+(The precise definition is given in the following section.)

-We consider the collapsibility problem as an algorithmic question and we show that this question is NP-complete.
-More precisely, we obtain NP-completeness even if we restrict ourselves to $3$-dimensional complexes.
+We focus on the computational complexity of the collapsibility problem, considered as an algorithmic question.
+We show that this question is NP-complete.
+More precisely, we obtain NP-completeness even if we restrict the input to $3$-dimensional complexes.

 \begin{theorem} It is NP-complete to decide whether a given $3$-dimensional simplicial complex is collapsible. \end{theorem}